 Photography represents physics that transcend our normal understanding of reality.
-Solid materials can become translucent, blurred masses; and spans of time can become merged into singular moments.
+Solid materials are rendered translucent and blurred; spans of time are merged into singular moments.
 When paired with the infinite possibilities of post-production, the photograph itself becomes an idiosyncratic and extended space for the imagination – a “supraspace”.
-I use the traditions and techniques of land- and installation art to create work that can only “exist” or gain potency within photographic space.
-This singular space is fit to present an explicit portrayal of the “supernatural” by projecting the myth-making imagination onto the reality-presenting photograph.
-From this context, I launch an exploration into reverential practices that informed ancient human’s attempt to forge meaningful relationships with Nature, landforms, celestial bodies, and their sublime implications.
+In Numen, alignments and installations are made to exist only within photographic space.
+This space becomes a metaphorical spirit world where explicit portrayals of the supernatural are projected by the myth-making imagination onto the reality-presenting photograph.

-If the conclusion of the Anthropocene casts humankind into the Desert to begin again – concretely and metaphorically – will our collective consciousness retain fragments of our past cultures?
+If the conclusion of the Anthropocene casts humankind into the desert – the ultimate terminal landscape – will our collective unconsciousness retain fragments of our past beliefs?
 If we would rebuild a spiritual and religious framework; could photography function as an instrument for reverential art practices, akin to cave paintings and megalithic structures?

 numen : a spiritual force or influence often identified with a natural object, phenomenon, or place